Kitchen remodels are expensive. Crazy expensive. 10 times the cost of my first car expensive (a 1997 Ford Taurus…remember these sexy boat shows?)

 - Installing beadboard over the existing cabinet veneers to create a custom look.
 Painting cabinet veneers is a no-no and we didn’t like them anyway.
 MDF beadboard was an amazing aha moment for us!
 The carpenter peeled away the existing cabinet and island sides, nailed the beadboard in place and finished with a simple baseboard.
 The whole thing took three hours.

 - Finishing the doors with casings.
-New construction bums me out sometimes.
-Today’s builders are less concerned with craftsmanship and more concerned with time management and cost-cutting.
-The result is little touches that go unnoticed.
+Mass construction bums me out sometimes; in general, modern houses seem to lack the finishes and charm that complete a home.
 Door casings don’t seem like a big deal until you see the before and afters.
-They really make the room feel larger and more complete.
+They really make the room feel larger.

 TOTAL COST OF ALL CUSTOM CHANGES: $6,000